igblackadder/Film_Project/README.md

 =============

 An analysis of film runtimes.
-The purpose of this project is to see if films where the scriptwriter went on to be the director were shorter than other films.
+The purpose of this project is to see if films where the scriptwriter went on to be the director were shorter than other movies.
 A list of nearly 200,000 movies was collated and then a Bayesian Analysis performed to try to answer this question.